publicdocs/uscode/assets/md/titles/usc15/us/usc/t15/ch41/schI/ptB/m__us_usc_t15_s1637a.md

     (e) __Pamphlet__

-    In addition to the disclosures required under subsection (a) of this section with respect to an application to open an account under any open end consumer credit plan described in such subsection, the creditor or other person providing such disclosures to the consumer shall provide—
+    In addition to the disclosures required under subsection (a) with respect to an application to open an account under any open end consumer credit plan described in such subsection, the creditor or other person providing such disclosures to the consumer shall provide—

         (1) a pamphlet published by the Bureau pursuant to section 4 of the Home Equity  <sup>\[1\]</sup>  <sup><sup> 1 So in original.
 Probably should be followed by “Loan”. </sup></sup>  Consumer Protection Act of 1988; or